fac26/Dominic_Natalia_http/README.md

 - [x] A responsive, mobile-first design
 - [x] Ensure your app is accessible to as many different users as possible (works on Speechify)

+---

+This project was developed by Natalia Rusu and [Dominic Simpson](https://github.com/DominicSimpson)

+---